-New York - We own and operate electricity transmission facilities and distribution networks across upstate New York.
-We own and operate gas distribution networks across upstate New York, in New York City and on Long Island.
+New York - We own and operate gas and electricity transmission and distribution networks across upstate New York.
+We also own and operate gas distribution networks in New York City and on Long Island.
+We act as a regulated supplier to approximately 4.2 million residential and commercial customers across gas and electricity.